grzegorzsurowiec/EjectCD/README.md

 # EjectCD
-Simple command line tool to open optical drive
+Simple command line tool to open optical drive.

+This simple app is made only for educational reasons.